Module 2: AI-assisted code modernization

 In this scenario the lead developer is migrating a legacy JavaEE monlithic application into a cloud native Quarkus application to run on OpenShift.

-They want to understand the level of effort needed to migrate a representative application for a "wave" of JavaEE apps to be migrated.
+They want to understand the level of effort needed to migrate a representative application within a "wave" of JavaEE apps to be migrated.

 -